TransparencyInternationalLithuania/parasykjiems.lt/readme.txt

 http://code.google.com/apis/documents/code.html
 http://code.google.com/apis/documents/docs/3.0/developers_guide_python.html

-# install enum library
-pip install enum

 # Solr and django-haystack (http://haystacksearch.org/) are required.
 Solr also requires pysolr library.
 If you prefer not Solr, but some other search engine, read here: http://docs.haystacksearch.org/dev/installing_search_engines.html

 2. Available commands

-# prints a list of first 5 Lithuanian countries.
-manage.py printCounties 5

 # runs all tests
 manage.py test

-# runs only tests for contactdb app
-manage.py test contactdb

 # runs an embedded web server
 manage.py runserver

-# cleans all database from contact data
+# cleans all database from contact data.
+This does not clean data enetered by users
-manage.py clearcontactDB
+manage.py clearAll

 3. Creating a database with mysql
 Connect as root